GabbyGuinard/College-GPA-and-Student-Demographics/README.md

 ![pipeline_grades][workflow_graphic]

 #### Step 1: Identify Goal/ Question
-- Question: Does a student's demographic profile influence their academic profile?
+- Question: Are there any trends among a student's demographic profile (race, age, socioeconomic status, etc) and their academic performance?
 #### Step 2: Gather Data
-- Data obtained directly from MSU Denver Business Intelligence
+- Data obtained directly from MSU Denver Business Intelligence.
 #### Step 3: Data Cleaning
-- Change data types.
-Many variables that should have been numerical (such as GPA, age, etc) were actually in char format.
-My first stepp was to transform these into numerical sata types.
-I also changed char data types into factors, as this mad it easy to count each input in the categorical variables (how many Males vs. Females).
+- Change data types: Many variables that should have been numerical (such as GPA, age, etc) were actually in character format.
+My first step was to transform these into numerical data types.
+I also changed some character data types into factors, as this made it easy to count how many times a specific value exists in a variable (how many male vs. female students).
-- Imputation: A significant hurdle to the analysis of this dataset was missing data.
-I proceeded to Impute missing data with the following steps:
+- Imputation: A significant obstacle to the analysis of this dataset was missing data.
+I proceeded to impute missing data in the following steps:
   - Convert certain values to 'NA' (how R recognized a value is missing).
 Certain values were technically missing, but was input as 'Unkown' or 'unk'.
-This is a problem because R                would recognize this as another level of the factor variables rather than an empty value.
+This is a problem because R                would recognize this as an existing value rather than an empty value.
 This would prevent my imputation function from replacing them with real values.
-  - Extract all varibles that contain missing data and calculate what percent of these columns are missing.
+  - Extract all columns that contain missing data and calculate what percent of these columns are missing.
 Two columns ('total_hrs_earned' and 'act_score') were not imputed as it               contained too many missing values (>50%) and was not used in any analysis.
   - used mice() function in R to impute data
 - Recode Some Variables: Some variables were recoded to prepare for analysis.
-For example, I used the term_GPA to classify a students grade as 'Good', 'Fair', and 'Poor' in a new variable calles 'Grades.'
-I also converted many two level categorical variables in binary to prepare for regression model.
+For example, I used the term_GPA to classify the students' grades as 'Good', 'Fair', or 'Poor' in a new variable calles 'Grades.'
+I also converted many two level categorical variables into binary to prepare for regression model.
 #### Step 4: Data Analysis
 - Used backward stepwise procedure and VIF to create a regression model.
-The main purpose of the regression model is to identify trends in predictor variable (demographic info) and the        strength of their influence on GPA
+The main purpose of the regression model is to identify trends in the predictor variable (demographic info) and the        strength of their influence on GPA.
 #### Step 5: Data Visualization
 - Used Tableau to create a dashboard containing the most important trends among GPA for seperate student demographics.